newsve/sveltekit-routing-options/README.md

 | Endpoint can also be used alone as pure JSON one (DRY)         | ✅    |       | ✅    |
 | Minimal/not boileeplate-y                                      |       | ✅    |       |
 | One serialization run only\*                                   | ✅    | 🟨    |       |

+- Flexy has always min.
+2 runs (devalue and fetch's run) and Comfy has devalue and if you need more special types preserved potentially more than 1 as well